file-format/Docs/en/pdf/_index.md

   "draft" : "false",
   "categories" : [ "fundamentals" ],
   "description": "Portable Document Format (PDF) is a standard representation of documents independent of software, hardware, and OS.
-PDF standards include PDF/A, PDF/E, PDF/UA, PDF/VT and PDF/X.", "title" : "PDF File Format",
-  "linktitle" : "PDF",
+PDF standards include PDF/A, PDF/E, PDF/UA, PDF/VT and PDF/X.", "title" : "PDF File Format - What is a PDF file?", "linktitle" : "PDF",
   "menu" : {
     "docs" : {